 We like Mua Cave viewpoint because it’s easy to get to, reasonably priced, provides a great workout and most importantly, offers spectacular scenes worthy of Hollywood.

 If you’re planning a visit to North or Central Vietnam, be sure to make time for a few days in Ninh Binh province.
-Have you been to Halong Bay?
-Imagine those towering limestone karsts, but surrounded by golden rice fields and meandering rivers in place of the Sea.
+Have you seen photos or been to Vietnam’s famous Halong Bay?

 Where Is Mua Cave Viewpoint?

 As you enter Mua Cave Viewpoint, you will see a sign for Khu Du Lich Hang Mua Peak.
 When translated into english, this means Mua Peak Cave Tourist Area.

 To make it even more confusing, this area is commonly known as Mua Cave Viewpoint.
 So throughout our guide, we will use both terms of Hang Mua Peak or Mua Cave Viewpoint because they are often used interchangeably.

 This beautiful vista is located in the NInh Binh Province of Vietnam.
 The good news is this viewpoint is located just a few miles away from both Tam Coc and Trang An.

 Zoom in on the interactive map above to get a feel for the area.
 You can also click the blue arrow for directions from exactly where you are in Vietnam.